mkobuolys/kazlauskas-dev/blog/2019-10-30-flutter-design-patterns-3-template-method/index.md

 ### Class diagram

-The class diagram below shows the implementation of the Template Method design pattern.
+The class diagram below shows the implementation of the Template Method design pattern:

 ![Class Diagram - Implementation of the Template Method design pattern](./img/template_method_implementation.png)